Meet the Staff

 Rebecca Starr, MBA, LICSW - ATR Project Director

-Rebecca is a senior program manager at AHP.
+Rebecca is a Senior Program Director at AHP.
 Her career has spanned work in behavioral and medical health care, elder care, nonprofit management, and higher education.
 The common link among them is her passion to support people and organizations in their desire to improve and reach their highest potential.
 She has special skills in leading and developing teams, building partnerships, building organizational capacity, developing innovative programs, marketing, operations improvement, management, and strategy.
 Rebecca has managed the ATR program since its inception in 2010, when she was the only staff person on the ATR team.
 She has built a wonderfully talented team filled with great people who provide our participants and providers with excellent customer service.
 Rebecca runs a tight ship with many complex moving parts that has literally changed the lives of thousands of people in Massachusetts.

 When not working, Rebecca is spending time with her dog, Bruschi (named after famed New England Patriot – Tedy Bruschi), her two grown children, or furiously trying to finish the latest book for her upcoming book club meeting.

-A Program Associate for Advocates for Human Potential (AHP), Brita has a deep knowledge of and experience with the challenges facing people who are struggling with or are in recovery from substance use disorders, including opioid use and overdose prevention strategies, and is a champion of recovery-oriented systems of care (ROSCs).
+A Program Director for Advocates for Human Potential (AHP), Brita has a deep knowledge of and experience with the challenges facing people who are struggling with or are in recovery from substance use disorders, including opioid use and overdose prevention strategies, and is a champion of recovery-oriented systems of care (ROSCs).
 She possesses strong skills in policy and practice design, program coordination, strategic planning, community outreach and cultivation, and verbal and written communication.

 Prior to joining the ATR team, Brita managed a Syringe Access Program in Holyoke, MA, which provided harm reduction and overdose prevention services to active drug users.
 She is passionate about helping individuals access services that help them live healthy, meaningful lives.